 Once we get this ball rolling, things get easier.
 But starting out, the way may be hard.
 This is due to our accumulated inner clutter.
 As we progress, we will align more and more with truth.
 And this will organically bring us into alignment with God and God’s will for us.
 When this happens, we will open more and more to living and being in truth.
 Then we will clearly see how the roots of all our problems—which roll up to create the world’s problems—lie within.

 Another thing we’ll eventually see is the truth about Christ.
 But there’s no rush.
 We’ll see this whenever we are ready and able to see and know the whole truth.
 Until then, our focus should remain on unwinding every disharmony we face in life.
-For these are showing us where our work is, where our light is low.
+For these are showing us where our work is, where our light is dim.

 All disharmony associates, in some way, with untruth.

 As the Guide points out, some Christians align with the convenient notion that just by believing Christ is Lord, we have a ticket home.
-But if such a belief is only ego-deep—if we “believe” but are still planting hate and division in the world—then we’re believing with only our ego mind.
+But if such a belief is only skin deep—if we “believe” but are still planting hate and division in the world—then we’re believing with only our ego mind.

 Trouble is, the separated ego can’t pass through the heavenly gates.
-For in the end, our ego dies, along with any skin-deep beliefs.
+For in the end, our ego dies, along with any of its skin-deep beliefs.
 It’s our inner light—the part we must work so hard to free—that goes on forever.
 But should we leave this earthly life with a dim light, we’ll have to return and try again.

-In other words, when we become filled with light, we will know truth and we will feel at peace.
+When we become filled with light, we will know truth and we will feel at peace.
 And when that happens, we will feel like we’re already home.
 It’s our choice whether to head in that direction.

 Don’t forget, we are all made in the image of God.
 Meaning, like God, we have free use of our will.
 The question is, are we willing to use it in service of doing our work of healing, of unwinding our hidden untruths and their associated disharmonies?